Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Air Transport Association of America (ATA) Code 57: Wings.

 This AD was prompted by mandatory continuing airworthiness information (MCAI) originated by an aviation authority of another country to identify and correct an unsafe condition on an aviation product.
-The MCAI describes the unsafe condition as reports of corrugation cracking found at various wing stations and on the main spar lower cap.
-We are issuing this proposed AD to detect cracking and correct as necessary to address the unsafe condition on these products.
+The MCAI describes the unsafe condition as pitting corrosion on the shank of the wing strut attach bolts.
+We are issuing this AD to detect and correct pitting and un-plated voids, which could cause a surface condition that may have a detrimental effect on fatigue and corrosion resistance, leading to bolt failure and subsequent failure of the wing.

 (f) Actions and Compliance